 Since this is the time of year when many of us have a hard time maintaining our sanity along with our girlish figures, I thought I would do a check-in on my weight loss journey in hopes that it will help you stay motivated.

-If you’ll remember, I did a post recently that said that I had gained some of the weight back.
+If you’ll remember, I did a post recently that said that I had gained some of the weight back, my body mass index was not looking too good.
 Between hormonal imbalances, a new relationship and stress eating, I saw 10 lbs hop right back on.
 It was terrifying, not because I’m afraid of the number, but I honestly, really did NOT want to have to do the work to get that weight back off again.
 Like, really didn’t want to do it.

 I don’t know how to explain the difference in my mindset after writing that post, but something in me changed.
 I took a good long look at my body in the mirror and made a deal with myself: what if I just kept up with the exercise I love and ate what made me feel good?
 And so right then and there, I decided to do just that: to eat in the manner that lost me the first 77 lbs, which is to just act like I have some sense most of the time, and keep it going.
 Wherever I’d land, I’d land.

 Interesting concept.
 So, it’s been a month and I had Lucky Guy measure me yesterday morning just as a benchmark.
 Later that afternoon, by complete chance, I was rifling through paperwork and found a long lost box that had my original measurements from when I began the weight loss process.

 You want to see what all those Core Fusion classes did?
 Let’s review the results…as a game of inches: